 Crossbite poses a real challenge for patients to chew evenly and correctly.
 This patient was only able to chew on his left side because he had a complete crossbite on the right side.

-The general role is to use the concept "the earlier, the better".
-This is especially important in growing kids when Dr. Kanaan can change the shape of the jaw while the child is growing.
+In general, crossbite treatments are better done sooner than later.
+This is especially important in growing kids.
+Dr. Kanaan can change the shape of the jaw while the child is growing.

+It is important to have a dental professional to determine the best treatment option.
 In addition to braces, crossbite might require the usage of special appliances to correct the situation.
-If the crossbite involves the back teeth, an expander might be needed.
+If the crossbite involves the molars or back teeth, a palatal expander might be needed.

 If the crossbite involves the front teeth, a face mask might be needed.
-Dr. Kanaan will determine what application is needed based on his thorough exam.
+Dr. Kanaan will determine what application and treatment plan is needed based on his thorough exam.